Send Commissary at Newton County Jail, MS.

 Quick Facts

-• Newton County does not accept bank drafts for inmate deposits at this time.
+• Newton County Jail does not accept bank drafts for inmate deposits.

-• Deposited funds are placed into an inmate commissary or trust account for commissary purchases, phone time, laundry, and other approved charges.
+• Deposited funds go into the inmate’s commissary or trust account for commissary, phone time, laundry, and other approved purchases.

 Common Questions

-Does Newton County Jail accept bank drafts for inmate deposits?
+Does Newton County Jail accept bank drafts to add money to an inmate's account?

-No. Newton County does not accept bank drafts for inmate deposits at this time.
+No. Newton County Jail does not accept bank drafts to add money to an inmate’s account at this time.

-How much is the replacement title fee at Newton County Jail?
+How much does a replacement title cost at Newton County Jail?

 What are common ways to add money to an inmate's account?